 Whether you are planning to form a corporation or a limited liability company in Massachusetts, it is a known fact that small businesses and entrepreneurs play a key role in boosting the economy of the state.
 Business incorporation in Massachusetts will provide you with the opportunity to benefit from various incentive programs.

-A major benefit that small businesses can avail of is the Economic Development Tax Incentives Program.
+A major benefit that small businesses can take advantage of is the Economic Development Tax Incentives Program.
 This program includes a variety of tax incentives for corporations and LLC’s.
 Some of them are:

-- Massachusetts Investment Tax Credit (ITC): If you set up company in Massachusetts and qualify for this program then your business can avail of a three-percent credit to offset your Massachusetts corporate excise tax.
+- Massachusetts Investment Tax Credit (ITC): If you set up a company in Massachusetts and qualify for this program then your business can benefit from a three-percent credit to offset your Massachusetts corporate excise tax.

 - Massachusetts Research & Development Tax Credit: This is a tax incentive offered to small and medium sized enterprises for investment in research and development.

 What is the process of business incorporation in Massachusetts?
 What type of documentation is required?
 These are some of the common questions that you will be confronted with if you are planning to establish a new business in the state.
 The following steps will enable understanding of the entire process: